http4k/http4k/README.md

     * *Filter:* `(HttpHandler) -> HttpHandler` - adds Request/Response pre/post processing.
 These filters are composed to make stacks of reusable behaviour that can then be applied to an `HttpHandler`.
 * **Immutablility:** All entities in the library are immutable unless their function explicitly disallows this.
-* **Symmetric:** The `HttpHandler` interface is identical for both HTTP services and clients.
+* **Symmetric:** The unified `Http` API is identical for both HTTP services and clients.
 This allows for simple offline testability of applications, as well as plugging together of services without HTTP container being required.
 * **Dependency-lite:** The [`http4k-core`](https://github.com/http4k/http4k/wiki/Core-Module) module has ZERO dependencies.
 Add-on modules only have dependencies required for specific implementation.
 * **Testability** Built by **TDD** enthusiasts, so supports **super-easy** mechanisms for both In and Out of Container testing of: